juliuste/vbb-change-positions/readme.md

 `900000024201,Bismarckstraße,U7,900000022202,Richard-Wagner-Platz,,0.2,U2,900000022101,Sophie-Charlotte-Platz,,0.5`

+Please add the same row twice for interchange stations with different names for S-Bahn and U-Bahn like `Kaiserdamm` and `Messe Nord/ICC`.

 ## Contributing

 **Please note that this dataset only contains data for metro, suburban and regional lines; buses and trams are not included.**